MHcChiang/CSCE-642---Auto-Drive-Agent/README.md

 # Run
 The training code is implemented using [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/index.html).

+## Steps to Run Training

-To run training code, simply run following command after install requirment:
+To run training code,
+1. Ensure the required dependencies are installed.
+2. Run the training script with the following command:
 ```
 python train_SAC_sb3.py  --exp_name test_run
 ```

+## Monitoring Training
-To monitor training, you can use tensorboard by following command:
+To monitor the training process, use TensorBoard by running:
 ```
 tensorboard --logdir path/to/file
 ```

+## Evaluating the Trained Agent
-The resulting agent will be saved at the directory "logs".
-To evaulate it, run
+The resulting trained agent will be saved in the logs directory.
+To evaluate the agent, execute the following command with the model directory.
+For example, to evaluate the model in logs/CarRacing_Example, run
 ```
-python eval_mdl_arg.py --mdl "directory of model"
+python eval_mdl_arg.py --mdl logs/CarRacing_Example/best_model_175000.zip
 ```

 ![trained_display](https://github.com/user-attachments/assets/4b9c6091-4105-471f-8a88-2ee5b10ce1f1)